Skip to main content

 For questions about screening courses and the timeline to plan courses, students should contact the department advisors via the Virtual Advising Center.

-For questions about the selective major application process and policies not answered on this page, students should contact selective-majors@ucsd.edu.
+For questions about the selective major application process and policies not answered on this page or the FAQ page, students should contact selective-majors@ucsd.edu.